Simon Wiesenthal: Franz Stangl

 Franz Stangl was a supervisor at the Hartheim Euthanasia Centre, part of Action T4, an early Nazi euthanasia programme that was responsible for the deaths of over 70,000 mentally ill or physically deformed people in Germany.
 In February 1942, he was commander at the Sobibor extermination camp and in August of the same year he was transferred to Treblinka.
 During his time at these camps, he oversaw the deaths of nearly 900,000 people.
-While under U.S. detention for two years, he remained unidentified as a war criminal because so few witnesses had survived Sobibor and Treblinka that authorities never realised who he was.
+While under US detention for two years, he remained unidentified as a war criminal because so few witnesses had survived Sobibor and Treblinka that authorities never realised who he was.
 He escaped while on a roadwork detail in Linz in May 1948.
 After he made his way to Rome, the Caritas relief agency provided him with a Red Cross passport and a boat ticket to Syria.
 His family joined him there a year later and they emigrated to Brazil in 1951.

 It was probably Stangl's former son-in-law who informed Wiesenthal of Stangl's whereabouts in 1964.
 Concerned that Stangl would be warned and escape, Wiesenthal quietly prepared a dossier with the assistance of Austrian Minister of Justice Hans Klecatsky.
 Stangl was arrested outside his home in São Paulo on 28 February 1967 and was extradited to Germany on 22 June.
 A month later Wiesenthal's book The Murderers Among Us was released.
 Wiesenthal's publishers advertised that he had been responsible for locating over 800 Nazis, a claim that had no basis in fact but was nonetheless repeated by reputable newspapers such as the New York Times.
 Stangl was sentenced to life in prison and died of heart failure in June 1971, having confessed his guilt to biographer Gitta Sereny the previous day.